alphapixel1/Keybind-Helper-Android/README.md

 ###Dependancies

-There is atleast 1 group
+There is at least 1 group

 ###Assumptions